We may earn a commission when you buy through links in our articles. Learn more.

 Sanguine Mastery 20

-A first-level Blood Hunter has undergone the Hunter’s Bane ritual, which changes their blood and forever binds them to the darkness (bear all this in mind when choosing your DnD background).
+The Blood Hunter 5e class features start with them undergoing the Hunter’s Bane ritual at first level.
+This changes their blood and forever binds them to the darkness (bear all this in mind when choosing your DnD background).

 As your character grows, you’ll also adopt a specific fighting style (archery, dueling, great weapon fighting, or two-weapon fighting), and join a Blood Hunter order that gives you special perks (but more on these later).